|Title:||University of Connecticut Age Act Committee: Policy and Procedures|

 b.
 What are the stated objectives of the program, service, or activity?

 c.
 Can the student be admitted to the program, service, or activity without significant changes?
 Changes are significant if they impair the objectives identified in (iv)3b, above.

 d.
 What characteristics must participants possess in order to ensure the normal operations of the program, service, or activity and why?

 e.
 Can the presence of these characteristics be reasonably approximated by the use of age?
 Is it impractical to measure these characteristics on an individual basis?

-Limiting access or participation will only be appropriate in those circumstances where the student’s age would require changes to the normal operation of the program, service, or activity and such changes would impair the program’s ability to meet its stated objectives (as defined by the Knowledgeable Parties, or where other age-based distinctions and/or factors to be considered, other than age, are permitted by the Age Act.
-If the student’s age necessitates reasonable modifications that would not significantly impair the program/service’s ability to meet its objectives, age will not be a reasonable basis upon which to exclude the student.
+Limiting access or participation will only be appropriate in those circumstances where the student’s age would require changes to the normal operation of the program, service, or activity and such changes would impair the program, service or activity’s ability to meet its stated objectives (as defined by the Knowledgeable Parties, or where other age-based distinctions and/or factors to be considered, other than age, are permitted by the Age Act.
+If the student’s age necessitates reasonable modifications that would not significantly impair the program, service or activity’s ability to meet its objectives, age will not be a reasonable basis upon which to exclude the student.